Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Jewellery & objets d'art are two closely linked fields & jewellery houses Cartier, Van Cleef & Arpels, Marchat, Mellerio & Tiffany produced an amazing variety of objets d'art with elements carved in semi-precious stone set in silver & gold, often elaborately lacquered.

+Jean Despres made silver-plated or pewter bowls, boxes, tureens & flatware, almost brutal in its stark simplicity, with heavily hammered surfaces & boldly hewn bolts & rivets.
+Clocks deserve a special mention as the 20th century saw many innovations in the field of clockmaking such as smaller movements & electronic clocks that needed no winding & these innovations freed the designers from previous restrictions.
 Strongly horizontal & vertical shapes replaced the round clock & the numbers & needles were treated in new ways - as geometric shapes like triangles or balls moving on metal plates.
 They came in dramatic geometric curves, elegant in their simplicity, made from wood, silver-plated metal, glass, rock crystal, semi-prcious stone, enamelled & in new varieties of celluloid & other synthetics.

 Art Deco also introduced its simple geometrical forms & brilliant colours into the field of jewellery.
 The abstract qualities of Art Deco jewellery derived from various avant-garde movements like French cubism, Italian futurism, Russian constrctivism & Dutch de Stijl.
 It combined gold & silver with precious & semi-precious stones in strong contrasting colours, black, brick red & muted greens.
 Coco Chanel championed the use of costume jewellery made from base metals or silver, set with marcasite , paste or imitation stones.
 In the 1920s the introduction of synthetic materials like Bakelite & galalite together with chrome reduced the price of artificial jewellery & brought it within the reach of the general population.

+The pearl became the dominant gem of the period, popularized by Coco Chanel & the development of the technique of cultured pearls.
+The strong influence of Orientalism was apparent n the use of bright colours & the new silhouette of the long flat flapper dresses needed jewellery with simple lines & vivid colours.
 The low neck & back lines begged for long dangling necklaces, often multi-stranded, sometimes hanging down the back or over the shoulder, across the body & suspended by tassles, complementing the swaying movements of the fast dances.
 The introduction of rayon & muslin, fabrics too light to bear heavy pieces of jewellery caused brooches to be fastened to cloche hats, shoulders, straps or belts & the new bobbed hair exposed the ears for long dangling earrings.
 The sleeveless dresses bared the arms, prompting several types of bracelets - flats, flexible, narrow bands, worn four or five together in the wrist.
 Bangles worn on the upper arm, also several together, in the evening, loose strands of pearls, held together by a large pearl-studdded medallion from which additional strings of pearls were suspended, also worn above the elbow.
 The wristwatch became popular & for the evening it resembled a richly jewelled bracelet.
 The bandau, worn on the hairline, replaced the tiara & diadem in the evening & rings grew larger & bolder in smooth polished or satinized surfaces.
+Other accessories like cigarette cases, vanity cases, compacts, lighters, lipstick cases, mirrors & handbags were miniature works of art & the minaudière [a larger vanity case] hanging from a silk cord replaced handbags.

 Luxury & beauty are not necessarily dependent on precious materials & fine techniques of metalwork in brass, copper & pewter produced objects of elegance & opulence.
 This work in non-precious metals is called dinanderie.
 The metal pieces were inlayed, engraved, embossed, lacquered, enamelled, chased, patterned with patination, decorated with eggshell, mother-of-pearl & metal incrustation.